stashed/docs/docs/guides/platforms/eks-irsa/index.md

 ### Create ServiceAccount

-We need an IAM role with the policy `bucket-accessor` attached and a Kubernetes service account annotated with that IAM role.
+We need a IAM role with the policy `bucket-accessor` attached and a Kubernetes service account annotated with that IAM role.
 Use the following command to do all these steps at once.

 ```bash
 eksctl create iamserviceaccount \